 Lastly, these funds have a required minimum initial investment of $3,000 unless otherwise indicated.
 In other words, if you want to invest in these funds via an IRA, you’ll need to be able to purchase at least $3,000 worth of shares up front.
 Once invested, you can spend as much or as little as your IRA provider allows on subsequent purchases.

-With that out of the way, let’s dig into some of the best Vanguard retirement funds to hold in a 401(k) that you might want to dive into this year.
+With that out of the way, let’s dig into some of the best Vanguard retirement funds for IRAs in 2026.

 1. Vanguard Short-Term Treasury Index Fund Admiral Shares

 No retirement asset allocation is complete without bond funds.
 As an asset class, bond funds play an important role in lowering volatility and providing regular income.
-However, bond interest is taxable at less favorable (read: ordinary) rates—if you’re in the 37% tax bracket, then you’re losing 37% of your bond interest to taxes—and because interest is the predominant source of returns on bonds, bond funds are best held in tax-advantaged accounts such as IRAs.
+However, bond interest is taxable at your federal income tax rate—if you’re in the 37% tax bracket, then you’re losing 37% of your bond interest to taxes—and because interest is the predominant source of returns on bonds, bond funds are best held in tax-advantaged accounts such as IRAs.

-While the yield curve is no longer inverted (inversion is when short-term rates are higher than long-term rates), short-term bonds still offer relatively high yields for relatively low risk.
+Between 2022 and 2024, the yield curve was inverted (inversion is when short-term rates are higher than long-term rates).
+That’s no longer the case, but short-term bonds still offer relatively high yields for relatively low risk.
 Thus, it makes sense to keep a decent chunk of your overall bond exposure in short-term bond funds, such as the Vanguard Short-Term Treasury Index Fund Admiral Shares (VSBSX).

 VSBSX tracks the Bloomberg US Treasury 1-3 Year Bond Index—a collection of roughly 100 federal bond issues with maturities of between one and three years.
 U.S. Treasuries are among the best-rated bonds on the planet, meaning that the major credit-rating agencies believe bonds issued by our federal government are likelier than most to repay you fully with interest.
 These bonds are considered all the more secure given their short maturities—at most, these bonds will mature in just three years, which is a relatively small time for the security of those bonds to change.